zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

    Shows a comment saved as a draft.

-8. Once you are done commenting all the files of the patch, click the green up arrow at the top right to return to the main patch page.
+8. Once reviewing all the files of the patch is complete, click the green up arrow at the top right to return to the main patch page.
 Click the reply button, write some final comments and submit your score for the patch set.
 Click post to submit the review of each reviewed file as